South Africa's AMCU union cuts Implats wage demands

-JOHANNESBURG South Africa's AMCU union has lowered its wage demands at Impala Platinum (IMPJ.J), bringing it closer to resolving weeks of deadlock that had been threatening a strike at the world's No.2 platinum producer.
+JOHANNESBURG South Africa's AMCU union has lowered its wage demands at Impala Platinum, bringing it closer to resolving weeks of deadlock that had been threatening a strike at the world's No.2 platinum producer.

 The Association of Mineworkers and Construction Union's (AMCU) softening of its stance holds hope that strike threats at the three largest platinum producers in South Africa, the world's top producing country, will be scrapped.

-AMCU, now the dominant union in the platinum sector with members representing around 70 percent of the miners, has also lined up possible strikes at Anglo American Platinum (IMPJ.J) and Lonmin (LMI.L), which together with Implats could hit at least half of global output.
+AMCU, now the dominant union in the platinum sector with members representing around 70 percent of the miners, has also lined up possible strikes at Anglo American Platinum and Lonmin, which together with Implats could hit at least half of global output.

 Theron said while Implats had increased its offer by 0.5 percent for the lowest-paid underground worker, AMCU had also indicated it would cut its demand for a monthly wage of at least 12,500 rand ($1,200) to 8,668 rand.